ddekanski/SpiceAnnotations/README.md

 SpiceAnnotations
 ================

-Combining RoboSpice &amp; AndroidAnnotations in one app
+This is a simple app showing how to use both AndroidAnnotations and RoboSpice frameworks in one project.